phayes/sidefuzz/README.md

 #### 2. Why do I alway need to build in release mode?

-Many constant-time functions include calls to variabler-time `debug_assert!` that get removed during a release build.
+Many constant-time functions include calls to variable-time `debug_assert!()` functions that get removed during a release build.
 Rust's and LLVM optimizer may also mangle supposedly constant-time code in the name of optimization, introducing subtle timing vulnerabilities.
 Runnig in release mode let's us surface these issues.

 #### 3. I need an RNG (Random Number Generator).
 What do?